 The first three statements show dynamic binding in action.
 The variable a is bound to a string, then to a float, then to another variable which in turn is assigned a tuple of value (1, 7.4, "Hello").
 Tuples can contain objects of mixed types and are immutable and ordered.

+Initialization of function arguments can cause unexpected results when an argument is set to a default object which is mutable:

+def x(y=[]):

+y.append(1)

+print(y)

+x([2]) #=> [2, 1], as expected (default was not needed)

+x() #=> [1]

+x() #=> [1, 1] continues to expand with each call

+The behaviour above is not a bug, it is a defined behaviour for mutable objects, but it is a very bad idea in almost all cases to assign mutable objects as default values.

 The del statement then unbinds the variable a from the tuple object which effectively deletes the variable a (if there were no other references to the tuple object it too would have been deleted because an object with zero references is marked for garbage collection (but is not necessarily deleted immediately)).
 In this case, we see that b is still referencing the tuple object, so the tuple is not deleted.
 The final statement above shows that an exception is raised when an unbound variable is referenced.

 The way in which Python dynamically binds and rebinds variables is a source of some confusion to new programmers and even experienced programmers who are used to static binding where a variable is permanently bound to a single memory location.
 Values are assigned to objects which in turn are referenced by variables but it is simpler to say the value is assigned to the variable.
 For brevity this document uses this simpler, though not as exact, wording.
 Variables in an expression are replaced with object references when that expression is evaluated, therefore a variable must be explicitly assigned before being referenced, otherwise a run-time exception is raised: